Dhruv-2003/HashNodeBlogs/clagvmekh001k08l5615u6k7c.md

 - `get-balance-of` - Balance of token for an Address
 - `get-token-uri` - Token URI associated with the token

+We can implement the SIP-010 Trait with `impl-trait 'SP3FBR2AGK5H9QBDH3EEN6DF8EK8JY7RX8QJ5SVTE.sip-010-trait-ft-standard.sip-010-trait` , the Trait contract is already deployed on Stacks.

 1. We create a token using `define-fungible-token token-name` and Boom !!, you just created a token , it's that easy.
 ![Screenshot 2022-11-14 at 11.57.46 AM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1668407270005/67ltrwUnf.png align="left")